 #12 — Earn cash rewards for shopping at your favorite stores

-Another way to see a trickle of passive income is by downloading the the Drop Rewards app.
+Another way to see a trickle of passive income is by downloading the Drop Rewards app.

 With Drop, all you do is sign up and link your credit and debit cards.

-Then, you pick up to five stores to earn points from (Starbucks, Costco, Amazon, Safeway, Uber, and Trader Joe’s are some of the more popular options).
+Then, you pick two stores to earn points from (Starbucks, Costco, Amazon, Safeway, Uber, and Trader Joe’s are some of the more popular options).

-You’ll earn rewards for shopping at those particular stores.
+You’ll then automatically earn rewards for shopping at those stores.
 For example, you’ll get 12 points per dollar spent at Trader Joe’s.
-That’s like earning 1.2 percent back on all your grocery purchases.
+That’s like earning 1.2% cash back on all your grocery purchases.
 Plus, there are some great cash-back shopping options on the app, like 6% at Sephora and 4% at Lululemon.

 #13 — Teach english online